 Kieren from Got My Backpack

 Yosemite National Park

 If you’re visiting California and love the outdoors, then Yosemite National Park needs to be on your itinerary.

-Yosemite is located in Californias Sierra Nevada Mountains.
-It is known for its picturesque views, rugged cliffs and stunning waterfalls, including the largest waterfall in North America; Yosemite Falls.
-It attracts over 3.5million visitors every year and is now a UNESCO world heritage site.
+Yosemite is located in California Sierra Nevada Mountains.
+It is known for its picturesque views, rugged cliffs, and stunning waterfalls, including the largest waterfall in North America; Yosemite Falls.
+It attracts over 3.5 million visitors every year and is now a UNESCO world heritage site.